dhershman1/octoris/notes/Routing API.md

 ```

-This idea is a step in the direction I can see it going but it's just not quite there yet, to much overhead and to much going on, I feel like I want to make it simpler.
+This idea is a step in the "_right_" direction but it's just not quite there yet, to much overhead and to much going on, I feel like I want to make it simpler.

 ## Idea 2